edson-junior/rock-paper-scissors/README.md

 - If both players choose the same, the round is counted as a tie.
 - Player A (Computer) always chooses Paper
 - Player B (Human) chooses randomly

----

-possible future features
-- table of matches and the results
-- countdown for each match